 The net deferred tax asset reported on our balance sheet generally represents the tax benefit of future deductions from taxable income for items that have already been recognized for financial reporting purposes.
-The bulk of these deferred tax assets consist of deferred loan loss deductions and deferred compensation deductions.
+The bulk of the deferred tax asset consists of deferred loan loss deductions.
 The net deferred tax asset is measured by applying currently-enacted income tax rates to the accounting period during which the tax benefit is expected to be realized.
-As of December 31, 2020, our net deferred tax asset was \$8.0 million.
+As of December 31, 2021, our net deferred tax asset was \$11.9 million.